 SDG Cities Global Conference

 Location: Online (global outreach)

 Description: The Conference, jointly hosted by UN-Habitat and the Municipality of Shanghai, together with the Global Sustainability Index Foundation, is one of a global series of events that make up Urban October 2021.
-It reflects on progress in monitoring cities and reporting SDG progress through Voluntary Local Reviews (VLR) and introduces the Global Urban Monitoring Framework as an approach to harmonise urban data analytics.
+It reflects on the progress in monitoring cities and reporting SDG progress through Voluntary Local Reviews (VLR) and introduces the Global Urban Monitoring Framework as an approach to harmonise urban data analytics.